BP.05.006 - Business Practice for Information Technology Security - Mobile Device Access

 - Description of the data being stored

-Assessment results will be kept on record in the office of the Vice President for Technology and Communication for a period of five years.
+Assessment results will be kept on record in the Vice President's office for Technology and Communication for a period of five years.

 The University reserves the right to temporarily or permanently suspend, block, or restrict access to information assets when it reasonably appears necessary to do so to protect the confidentiality, integrity, availability, or functionality of those assets.